How to deal with separation anxiety in toddlers?

 Peak Age for Separation Anxiety in Toddlers

-Separation anxiety in toddlers typically peaks around age 3 and tends to decrease as children get closer to 4 years old.
-However, separation anxiety can have peaks and valleys, so children may seem fine one day and anxious the next.
+This secondary peak tends to decrease as children approach age 4.
+Because separation anxiety has natural peaks and valleys, children may seem confident one day and anxious the next.5

 Avocado Health Icon